An existence and uniqueness result using bounded variation estimates in Galerkin approximations: Abstract

 \section{Abstract}

-Bounded variations estimates of Galerkin approximations in the method of Galerkin approximations are established.
-As a result we prove existence and uniqueness of weak solutions of initial boundary value problem for quasilinear parabolic equation.
+Bounded variation estimates of Galerkin approximations are established in order to extract an almost everywhere convergent subsequence of Galerkin approximations.
+As a result we prove existence of weak solutions of initial boundary value problems for quasilinear parabolic equations.
+Uniqueness of weak solutions is derieved applying a standard argument.